kubernetes/kubernetes/docs/volumes.md

   - When Kubernetes adds resource-aware scheduling, as is planned, it will not be able to account for resources used by a HostDir.

 ### GCEPersistentDisk
+__Important: You must create and format a PD before you can use it__

 A Volume with a GCEPersistentDisk property allows access to files on a Google Compute Engine (GCE) [Persistent Disk](http://cloud.google.com/compute/docs/disks).